snowplow/documentation/docs/pipeline-components-and-applications/snowplow-mini/previous-releases/snowplow-mini-0-14/setup-guide-for-gcp/index.md

 2. Giving developers new to Snowplow an easy way to start with Snowplow and understand how the different pieces fit together
 3. Giving people running Snowplow a quick way to debug tracker updates (because they can)

-The software stack installed (0.15.0):
+The software stack installed (0.14.2):

-- Snowplow Stream Collector NSQ 2.8.2
+- Snowplow Stream Collector NSQ 2.7.0
-- Snowplow Stream Enrich NSQ 3.6.0
+- Snowplow Stream Enrich NSQ 3.2.5
-- Snowplow Elasticsearch Loader 2.0.8
+- Snowplow Elasticsearch Loader 1.0.7
-- Snowplow Iglu Server 0.8.7
+- Snowplow Iglu Server 0.8.4
-- Opensearch 2.4.0
+- Elasticsearch-OSS 6.8.23
-- Opensearch Dashboards 2.4.0
+- Kibana-OSS 6.8.20
-- Postgresql 15.1
+- Postgresql 14.2
 - NSQ v1.2.1

 Note: All services are configured to start automatically so everything should happily survive restarts/shutdowns.